JuanIrache/fit-parser/README.md

+Warning, I'm editing this repo for personal purposes and I'm cutting corners everywhere.
+Only use for investigation.

 # fit-file-parser

 > Parse your .FIT files easily, directly from JS.
 > Written in ES6.
 (Hope to change)

 ## Install